ramonitzzz/EphysAnalysis/README.md

-# EphysAnalysis
+# Trace segmentation tool

- Toolbox for analyzing abf files
+Tool for abf files that allows to mark segments as a "burst" or "discard" in the trace